ronyhe/pyjvm/readme.md

 This project was written against the [JVM 8 spec](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html), except:

 - It does not implement the invokedynamic instruction
-- It does not obey JVM the arithmetic overflow rules of the spec.
+- It does not obey JVM arithmetic overflow rules.
 Instead it uses python math operations directly.
 - It does little to no verification of class files
 - It does little to no verification of instruction preconditions
 - It rarely complies with the exceptions that instructions should throw
+- It does not implement native methods

 Addressing these issues should not prove very difficult.
 Others are welcome to tackle them.
 In fact, this might prove a useful didactic task for students of various advanced topics.